andrewacashner/hearingfaithms/chapters/chapter-3.md

 [^Rev1-8]:
-In both Greek and Latin, the phrase in Revelation 1:8 repeats exactly the words used for the name of God (the Hebrew tetragrammaton, *YHWH*) in the translations of Ex.
-3:14 into those languages (Greek ὡ ων, Latin *qui est*).
+In both Greek and Latin, the phrase in Revelation 1:8 repeats exactly the words used for the name of God (the Hebrew tetragrammaton, *YHWH*) in the translations of Exodus 3:14 into those languages (Greek ὡ ων, Latin *qui est*).

 The final couplet epitomizes the theology of Incarnation through a play on rising and falling musical lines: "Everything in Man is to ascend/ and